-Officer Phillip Landsteiner was traveling down Route 111A when he observed a Subaru Impreza execute a right onto Route 111 from Route 111A without stopping for a red traffic light.
-Officer Landsteiner activated his emergency lights and siren and saw the car start to pull to the side of the roadway and slow a bit; however, instead of stopping, the vehicle increased its speed to roughly 65 mph.
-Officer Landsteiner continued pursuing the vehicle through Nashua, New Hampshire, traveling at speeds, at times, in excess of 100 mph.
-At one point, Officer Landsteiner's body camera, which was pointed at the speedometer, displayed a speed of 120 mph.
-Additionally, Officer Landsteiner traveled alongside the suspect vehicle at various points and on one occasion, traveled head on in the vehicle's path as they were traveling around a cul-de-sac.
+An officer was traveling down Route 111A when he observed a Subaru Impreza execute a right onto Route 111 from Route 111A without stopping for a red traffic light.
+The officer activated his emergency lights and siren and saw the car start to pull to the side of the roadway and slow a bit; however, instead of stopping, the vehicle increased its speed to roughly 65 mph.
+The officer continued pursuing the vehicle through Nashua, New Hampshire.
 The pursuit continued through Nashua and onto the Everett Turnpike, where the pursuit was terminated when the suspect's vehicle traveled into Massachusetts.
-Due to the obvious policy violations, which included a pursuit initiated for a violation level motor vehicle offense, as well as traveling head-on in the vehicle's path, Officer Landsteiner received formal discipline, including a five-day suspension, four days of which were held in abeyance for a period of 6 months.
-Additionally, he participated in an extensive remedial action plan, including his attendance at a risk reduction driver training course at Primex, the Town of Hollis' risk liability insurer.
+Due to policy violations, which included a pursuit initiated for a violation level motor vehicle offense, the officer received formal discipline, which included remedial training.